Introduction to Malaysian Culture Customs and Etiquette

 In Malaysia, there are more blog on food than about anything else.

-Locals often eat out, few cooks at home, and usually, it’s the weekend dinner when they do eat at home.
+Locals often eat out, few cook at home, and usually, it’s the weekend dinner when they do eat at home.

-Everybody eats out every night; Malaysian love food and late-night suppers!
+Everybody eats out every night; Malaysians love food and late-night suppers!

-If you’re invited to a buffet, you will find Western salad and local curries with Chinese dishes jostle for space with cream cakes, local kuehs, and fruits.
+If you’re invited to a buffet, you will find Western salads and local curries, along with Chinese dishes, jostling for space with cream cakes, local kuehs, and fruits.

 Malaysians enjoy feasting while practicing “Muhibbah” goodwill with other races.